asreview/asreview/docs/source/project_create.rst

 has to offer with :ref:`data:High quality data`.

 Depending on the :ref:`Project mode <project_create:Project modes>`, you are offered the following options for adding a dataset.
-Keep in mind the in Oracle mode, your dataset is unlabeled or :ref:`data_labeled:Partially labeled data`.
+Keep in mind that in Oracle mode, your dataset is unlabeled or :ref:`data_labeled:Partially labeled data`.
 For Exploration and Simulation mode, you need :ref:`data_labeled:Fully labeled data`.